 Has the “Great Resignation” hit the legal profession?

-Law Firm turnover is up by over 32% for the running twelve months ending October vs ending March of this year.
+Law Firm turnover is up by over 32% for the running twelve months ending October vs ending March 2021.
 It is up over 22% over a typical year according to statistics compiled by The Advocates.

-Articles about the “Great Resignation” under way abound as people coming out of the pandemic chose different lifestyles and relationships to work or different professions.
+Articles about the “Great Resignation” under way abound as people coming out of the pandemic choose different lifestyles and relationships to work, or different professions altogether.
 Yet, within the Legal Profession, the bulk of articles seem to be about how busy law firms are – and that is true.
 Law firms are busy – they have tons of work and are aggressively hiring associates.
 We read and hear about it daily and certainly our firms, The Advocates Corporation and TLSS Ltd., have never been busier.
 This is one of the hottest markets for RE, PE/M&A lawyers we have seen – maybe ever.

 The Advocates tracks turnover in various ways among law firms annually and it paints an interesting picture: Data taken from Leopard List with some internal work and sources shows average attorney turnover in a typical year for the AMLAW 200 is between 13.5%-14%.
 This roughly tracks various NALP and Thompson Reuters Surveys.
 Checking the 12 months ending in October, it was 16.7% (up 22% over average), after being down earlier this year due to the pandemic, to about 12.6% for the twelve months ending in Q1.
 Our interviews with law firm lateral attorneys show associate satisfaction is at a low ebb causing more turnover within the profession and more people to leave it.
 We believe turnover could still get worse.